Foraminal stenosis | high heels

 Spondylolisthesis, or the forward slippage of one vertebra over another, frequently occurs when you wear high heels, especially in the lumbar region of the spine where the body’s weight is concentrated.
 Each foramen is created by the natural space between two stacked vertebrae, and foraminal stenosis with nerve compression may ultimately develop as a direct result of vertebral slippage.

-Foraminal stenosis in the lower back can cause symptoms of shooting pains, in addition to numbness, tingling, muscle weakness, spasms, cramping and pain that radiates through the buttocks and down the legs.
-Sciatica, caused by the compression of the sciatic nerve, is a term that is often associated with this particular set of lower-body symptoms.
+Foraminal stenosis in the lower back can cause symptoms of shooting pain, in addition to numbness, tingling, weakness, spasms, cramping and pain that radiates through the buttocks and down the legs.
+Sciatica, caused by the compression of the sciatic nerve, is a term that is often associated with this particular set of lower body symptoms.

-If excessive high heel use has led to the development of foraminal stenosis and conservative treatments such as hot/cold therapy, physical therapy, pain medication and others have not provided relief, you may want to consider the minimally invasive procedures offered at Laser Spine Institute.
-Our advanced techniques allow our orthopedic surgeons to perform a variety of procedures to help relieve neck and back pain.
-For more information and to receive a review of your MRI or CT scan, contact Laser Spine Institute.
+If excessive high heel use has led to the development of foraminal stenosis and several weeks or months of conservative treatments such as hot and cold therapy, physical therapy, chiropractic care and pain medication have not provided you with adequate relief, you may want to consider the minimally invasive procedures offered at Laser Spine Institute.

 At Laser Spine Institute, we perform a variety of procedures to help relieve neck and back pain.
 Based on the severity of your condition, our board-certified+ surgeons will either remove part or all of the structure obstructing the foramen and compression the nerve roots.
 For more information about our outpatient procedures, contact Laser Spine Institute today.